shadeslayer/SyncEvolution/README.rst

 2.0 as well as vCalendar 1.0, but vCalendar 1.0 should be avoided if possible because it cannot represent all data that Evolution stores.

-.. note:: The Evolution backends are mentioned are as examples;
+.. note:: The Evolution backends are mentioned as examples;
    the same applies to other data sources.

 How the server stores the items depends on its implementation and